jamestiotio/networks/labs/lab2/CHECKOFF.md

 ### PUT

 All of these endpoints under this section are idempotent.
+The entire full objects need to be sent, by convention.
+These endpoints also allow creation, instead of inserting, if the object does not yet exist.

 1. `/characters/{character_id}`

 Update your character's details.

+### PATCH

+All of these endpoints under this section are idempotent.
+These endpoints allow partial updates.
+If object does not exist, no updates are allowed.

 ### DELETE